 This is a very timely subject.
 As the Department of Defense is trying to meet its goal of “clean audit” by 2017, with the Property Book being a big component of it, we have seen more specific requirements in RFPs around the contractor’s property management business system.
 Prime contractors now conduct annual review of their subcontractors’ policy and processes in their property management business systems.
 It’s important for subcontractors to bring their property management business system to meet the FAR/DFAR requirements on managing Government Property (GFE/CAP).
 Depending on the type of contracts, subcontractors may bear a significant portion of the risks if their property management business systems fail to meet the requirements.

 So how can subcontractors make sure their property management business system is ready to support their participation in these RFPs?

-- Ask if you have cost effective tools to support the government property management function.
+Ask if you have cost effective tools to support the government property management function.
 Without an efficient tool, even experienced government property management professionals can be frustrated with all the required steps and forms in receiving, recording, transferring assets.
-If you would like to see how eQuip! can be that tool for you, you can request a demo by calling us at 410-800-2615.
+If you would like to see how eQuip! can be that tool for you, you can request a demo by calling clicking here.

 Make sure you have budgeted sufficiently to support the contract “phase in” work.
 It’s great that you win a contract from an incumbent.
 The cost is probably a big factor in this Low Cost Technically Acceptable (LCTA) procurement environment.
 But if you underestimate the cost for contract phase in work, this may hurt your profit.

 Typically, contract phase in work will involve auditing the inventory, verifying all the information, confirming with Government Contracting Officers on the custody of these assets, updating the IUID registry, and filing all the required forms.
 The purpose of the phase in work is to ensure you know what you are held accountable for.
 So it’s important that you get that right.